faizafj/eSimGoTask/README.md

 ## HTML Styling choices:

-1. Header image contrast: I had changed the contrast of the main image to make it easier to see the displayed text (United States of America Travel bundle)
-2.

 ## Future plans:
 Due to time constraints, some features which I had wanted to implement were not added to the website.
 Those features were:

-### 1. Disabling the buy now button:
-Until a user selects a bundle, the buy now button should be disabled so that it doesn't continue on to the next stages with no information selected.